David Watson (actor): Career

 Watson began his artistic pursuits as a concert pianist, studying seriously before shifting to acting at the age of 13.
 He participated in amateur theatrical productions and later studied acting in West London, eventually performing the lead role of Tony in West Side Story at the age of 18.

 He also had a musical career as a classically trained baritone, performing in five concerts with Leonard Bernstein and the New York Philharmonic, and later portraying the title role in Bernstein’s Candide at Lincoln Center in New York.

 Watson began playing many Shakespearean characters including that of Hamlet, Prince of Denmark in Hamlet, Romeo in Romeo and Juliet, Prospero in The Tempest and Macbeth in Macbeth.
-He transitioned into American television in the 1960s, with early appearances in shows such as Rawhide, Never Too Young, The Girl from U.N.C.L.E., The Time Tunnel, Petticoat Junction, Rowan & Martin's Laugh In, Walt Disney's Wonderful World of Color, Daniel Boone, Charlie's Angels, The Bionic Woman, Project U.F.O. and Good Guys Bad Guys.
+He transitioned into American television in the 1960s, with early appearances in shows such as Rawhide, Never Too Young, The Girl from U.N.C.L.E., The Time Tunnel, Petticoat Junction (S 5, Ep 1), Rowan & Martin's Laugh In, Walt Disney's Wonderful World of Color, Daniel Boone, Charlie's Angels, The Bionic Woman, Project U.F.O. and Good Guys Bad Guys.

 In 1968, he played the title role in the NBC-TV musical special The Legend of Robin Hood, a 90-minute production which he described as a major milestone in his career.
 “I really think The Legend of Robin Hood is possibly the beginning of my career,” he stated.
 Watson viewed the role as deeply personal, having admired Robin Hood since childhood.

 His co-stars in the special included Steve Forrest as the Sheriff of Nottingham and Roddy McDowall as Prince John, along with Douglas Fairbanks Jr., Victor Buono, Walter Slezak, Bruce Yarnell, and Lee Beery.

 In 1970, Watson appeared as Cornelius in the science fiction sequel Beneath the Planet of the Apes, replacing Roddy McDowall from the first film.
 The film also featured James Franciscus, Charlton Heston, Maurice Evans, Kim Hunter, and Linda Harrison.
 His portrayal of Cornelius further established his transition from musical theater and stage to major Hollywood films.

-Personal life
+Personal life and death

 As of 1968, Watson was divorced and expressed a desire to find the right partner, settle down, and start a family.
 He often spoke about balancing his professional ambitions with his personal aspirations.
 “Life has been very full,” he reflected.

 He retired in 2003, and died of a heart attack on 5 October 2014, at the age of 74.